Catholic Healthcare tailors Home Care services for people with dementia

 “Our team can also work with Dementia Australia to set up visual prompting for clients.
 This might involve a night light and a system of arrows pointing to the bathroom as well as appropriate labels and reminders around the home.”

-The care team will also monitor the client’s progress and indicate if they believe there is a safety risk.
-For instance, if they’re wondering a lot.
+The care team also monitors the client’s progress and indicates if they believe there is a safety risk.
+For instance, if they’re wandering a lot.

-“It’s important for doctors, social workers and families to know we exist and that there are services out there like ours that can support a person to remain safely in their home a lot longer,” Ms Goddard adds.
+“It’s important for doctors, social workers and families to know we exist and that there are services out there like ours that can support a person to remain safely in their home a lot longer.”